 Why Insurance Groups for Vans Differ

 Van insurance groups can vary quite considerably even between different models of the same van.
-So you need to understand what insurance group your van falls into so that you know how the grouping will affect the cost of your premiums.
-This is especially true if you’ve yet to buy your van as it makes even more sense to know which insurance groups are going to be the most cost effective for you.
+So you need to understand what group your van falls into so that you know how the grouping will affect the cost of your premiums.
+This is especially true if you’ve yet to buy your van as it makes even more sense to know which groups are going to be the most cost effective for you.
 Having the information on the groups beforehand can help you to make a more informed decision on which van to purchase.

 There is a governing body, made up of a number of representatives including Lloyds Market Association and the Association of British Insurers who regularly re-assess the list of categories to make sure that the list reflects the current market.
-This results in vans regularly changing from one insurance group to another based upon recent trends of claims.
+This results in vans regularly changing from one group to another based upon recent trends of claims.
 For the cheapest to insure vans you should keep to the lower end of the scale of groups so aim for a van that falls into the 1 to 5 range.

-To make things more confusing for us motorists there are currently two different types of insurance groups for vans.
+To make things more confusing for us motorists there are currently two different types of groups for vans.
 The old 1-20 insurance grouping is still in use for older vans however they’ve now added another 30 groups to the list although the same rules apply meaning that vans in a low group are likely to be cheaper to insure than those in the higher group listings.

 On top of the actual group listings they have also added a prefix letter to the group which is directly related to how secure your van is based on the security features it has fitted as standard.